ysanchez/ysanchez.github.io/about/index.md

 Born and raised in Southern California and continues to live in Southern California.

-I have a BA in Psychology and a MA in Forensic Psychology.
-I have taken additional courses in crime analysis.
-I began learning Python approximetly two years ago.

-I do get to use Python sometimes at work when excel isn't sufficient for me or co-workers.
-I am currently looking for a more suitible position where I am better ablt to use my skills.
+I am currently an analyst at a money whire transfer company in Buena Park, CA. When possible, I will use python to complete projects at work.
+I find Python easier to use and better able to handle large amounts of data than Excel (my opinion).

-but I primarily use it during kaggle competitions.
-Data Science classes also give us additional competition.
+I primarily use Python during kaggle competitions.
+I get to focus on projects and subjects that interest me.
+It also provides a lot of practice.
+Data Science classes also give us additional projects that we must work on.
+Overall, I spend the majority of my day working on one or two Data Science project.

 I love Python and Data Science and the challenges it brings.
-I enjoy solving everyday problems with python.
-It defintely keeps you on your toes.
+I enjoy solving everyday problems and providing valuable information to those that need it.